burningwave/tools/README.md

 It can be used indiscriminately or one or the other class: the first performs a normal scan, the second a deep scan. **When the operations are finished a batch will be generated in the destination path to run your application with the extracted dependencies**.

-To include Burningwave Tools library in your projects simply use with **Apache Maven**:
+To include Burningwave Tools in your projects simply use with **Apache Maven**:
 ```xml
 <dependency>
     <groupId>org.burningwave</groupId>